getodk/docs/odk1-src/collect-settings.rst

 Reference layer settings
 """""""""""""""""""""""""
 Reference layer settings configure map data shown on top of the basemap.
-Currently, a reference layer can only be defined by an offline MBtiles file as described in :doc:`collect-offline-maps`.
+Currently, a reference layer can only be defined by an offline MBTiles file as described in :doc:`collect-offline-maps`.
 If a reference layer has no transparency, it will fully cover the basemap selected above and behave like an offline basemap.
 Vector MBTiles files will only be available in the :guilabel:`Layer data file` menu if a Mapbox basemap is selected.
 Raster MBTiles files will be available for any basemap source and style.

 .. _form-management-settings: